HECM for Purchase

 - Mortgage Insurance Premium (MIP) ensures the amount owed on the loan can never be more than the value of the home at time of sale

 - Independent HUD counseling is required prior to loan application

 - The HECM for Purchase is Non-Recourse (No Personal Liability) You can never owe more than the value of the home after the last person passes or the home is sold.
 The lender cannot look at any other assets for repayment.

-As you can see the Federally Insured HECM is a unique program that senior lending specializes in.
-So, when the time comes to “Right-Size” let our experienced loan advisers help you purchase your dream retirement home.
+As you can see the Federally Insured HECM is a unique program that Senior Lending specializes in.
+So, when the time comes to “Right-Size” let our experienced loan specialist help you purchase your dream retirement home.